fullcalendar/fullcalendar/CONTRIBUTING.md

 You will need [Git][git], [Node][node], and NPM installed.
 For clarification, please view the [jQuery readme][jq-readme], which requires a similar setup.

-Also, you will need the [gulp-cli][gulp-cli] and [bower][bower] packages installed globally (`-g`) on your system:
+Also, you will need the [gulp-cli][gulp-cli] package installed globally (`-g`) on your system:

-	npm install -g gulp-cli bower
+	npm install -g gulp-cli

 Then, clone FullCalendar's git repo:

 	git clone git://github.com/fullcalendar/fullcalendar.git

-Enter the directory and install FullCalendar's development dependencies:
+Enter the directory and install FullCalendar's dependencies:

 	cd fullcalendar
-	./bin/install-deps.sh
+	npm install

 ## What to edit